Believe (The Chemical Brothers song)

 "Believe" is the second single from English electronic music duo the Chemical Brothers' fifth studio album, Push the Button (2005).
 The single was released on 2 May 2005 and peaked at number 18 on the UK Singles Chart while reaching the top 20 in Italy and Spain.
-Kele Okereke, lead singer and rhythm guitarist of the indie rock band Bloc Party is featured on vocals.
+Kele Okereke, lead singer and rhythm guitarist of the indie rock band Bloc Party provides uncredited vocals.
 A remix of the song was featured in the 2005 snowboarding video "Flavor Country" by Sandbox.

 Composition

 John Bush from AllMusic described: "[The song] agonizing over an energized electroshock production composed of equal parts Prince and Chicago acid house."

 Critical reception

 While reviewing Push the Button, Robert Christgau called the song along with "The Big Jump", "rock the block."
 Thump, "an electronic music and culture channel" from Vice, listed the song as one of the duo's 15 best collaborations, ranked at number 12.
 Rolling Stones Bill Werde wrote that "the urgent yelp of Kele Okereke from Bloc Party makes 'Believe' a club-anthem-in-waiting."